-Dr. Kristi Brown-Montesano approaches graduate seminars, adult-education classes, podcasts, and pre-concert lectures with the same philosophy: that offering context—rigorously researched, provocative, and humanistic—will empower listeners and musicians to make their own meaningful connections to classical music.
-Currently Chair of Music History at the Colburn School Conservatory of Music and a Lecturer in Musicology at the UCLA Herb Alpert School of Music, Dr. Brown-Montesano also has ongoing relationships with many of Southern California’s most distinguished musical organizations, including the Los Angeles Opera, Los Angeles Philharmonic, La Jolla Music Society, and the Philharmonic Society of Orange County.
+As a public scholar, educator, and musicologist, Dr. Kristi Brown-Montesano finds joy in teaching people about music and culture.
+For nearly two decades (2003–2022), she served as a faculty member and chair of music history at the Colburn Conservatory of Music, but has broadened her “classroom” in recent years to include many different types of students and audiences.
+Currently a Lecturer in Musicology at UCLA’s Herb Alpert School of Music, Dr. Brown-Montesano also works as a scholar-educator with many of Southern California’s most distinguished musical organizations, including LA Opera, Los Angeles Philharmonic, La Jolla Music Society, and the Philharmonic Society of Orange County.

-While opera holds a special place in her scholarly work, Brown-Montesano has presented and published essays on a wide variety of topics including the use of classical concert music in film, music’s role in the original Sherlock Holmes stories and later adaptations, and popular reception of J.S.
+While opera holds a special place in her scholarly work, Brown-Montesano has presented and published essays on a wide variety of topics including classical music in contemporary culture (use in media, initiatives targeting families and children, gender and representation), various manifestations of Sherlock Holmes as musician, and the popular reception of J.S.
 Bach in postwar America from Glenn Gould to the Golden Record to Hannibal Lecter.
-For more information, visit kristibrownmontesano.com.
+For more information, visit her website kristibrownmontesano.com